data301-2021-winter1/project-group53/README.md

 ## Describe your topic/interest in about 150-200 words

-The primary interest is in how the altitude affects the frequency of car crashes.
+The primary interest is in the effect of elevation on the frequency and severity of car accidents.

+The secondary interest is in the effect of time and weather conditions on the frequency and severity of car accidents.

 ## Describe your dataset in about 150-200 words